HighwayofLife/TrailBlazeApp-API/README.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature-name`
+3. Make your changes
-3. Commit your changes: `git commit -am 'Add feature'`
+4. Commit your changes: `git commit` (uses our commit message template)
-4. Push to the branch: `git push origin feature-name`
+5. Push to the branch: `git push origin feature-name`
-5. Submit a pull request
+6. Submit a pull request

+See the [Development Guide](docs/development_guide.md) for our commit message format and coding standards.

 ## License